arturoBeccar/zkam/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details.
+Contact us if you're looking for an exception to the terms.